-Macon, a Democrat, was the representative for Arkansas's 1st congressional district from 1907 to 1913.
+Macon was the representative for Arkansas’s 1st congressional district and was a Democrat.
+He served from 1907 to 1913.

 From Nov 1903 to Mar 1913, Macon missed 120 of 996 roll call votes, which is 12.0%.
 This is better than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Dec 1907-May 1908||270||8||3.0%||5th|

 |Dec 1908-Mar 1909||42||0||0.0%||0th|

 |Dec 1911-Mar 1912||58||22||37.9%||63rd|